ampaire/ampaire/README.md

 I am Phemia Ampaire, a Full-Stack Developer.
 I love challenging myself to be a better person every day.
 I have contributed to open source projects and helped mentor many developers.
 My greatest joy is in sharing what I have learnt each day.

-I am currently working on a social media application in React.js and Redux.
+I am currently working on a social media application in ReactJS and Redux.
 I am also available for hire and please contact me.

 ### Contact me
 - [LinkedIn](https://linkedin.com/in/phemia) | [Twitter](https://www.twitter.com/ampaphem)